TheDreamLabUK/logseqSpringThing/docs/server/models.md

     pub time_step: f32,
     // pub phase: SimulationPhase, // If used, SimulationPhase would be an enum
-    // pub mode: SimulationMode,   // If used, SimulationMode would be an enum pub gravity_strength: f32, // This is usually part of PhysicsSettings in AppFullSettings pub center_attraction_strength: f32, // This is usually part of PhysicsSettings in AppFullSettings
+    // pub mode: SimulationMode,   // If used, SimulationMode would be an enum
     // Other fields like collision_radius, max_velocity, repulsion_distance might be here or in PhysicsSettings
 }
 ```
-Note: Some fields like `gravity_strength`, `center_attraction_strength`, and `enable_bounds` are typically part of `PhysicsSettings` within `AppFullSettings`, which then might be used to populate or influence `SimulationParams` used by the `GraphService`.
+Note: Some physics parameters like `gravity_strength` and `center_attraction_strength` are part of `PhysicsSettings` within the main `AppFullSettings` and are used to influence the `SimulationParams` at runtime, but are not direct fields of this struct.

 ### Usage
 -   Configuring the physics engine for graph layout.